Translation Management: 8 Tips to Run Projects Faster and Smarter

 SmartDesk marks a shift in how your organisation handles translation

 Translation stops being a task when it starts touching every part of your business.
-That shift happens when your content needs to move across multiple teams, languages, and deadlines.
+That shift happens when your content needs to move across multiple teams, languages, deadlines.

 Ready to stop patching things together?
-Talk to us!
+Talk to us.

 AdHoc Translations - Denmark